centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-trendmicro-iwsva-snmp.md

 ## Prerequisites

+In order to supervise your IWSVA TrendMicro equipment, it is necessary to [install and configure it propely](https://success.trendmicro.com/dcx/s/solution/1096980-best-practices-for-installation-and-deployment-of-interscan-web-security-virtual-appliance-iwsva?language=en_US&sfdcIFrameOrigin=null).

 ### SNMP Configuration

 The SNMP service must be configured and activated on the host.
 Please refer to the official documentation from the manufacturer/publisher.